Ongata Rongai: Sports

 There is amateur boxing, taekwondo, judo and kungfu at the social hall.
 However, there is a shortage of equipment for these combat sports.
 Fitness facilities are available as are several fields for jogging and other outdoor fitness.

+Environmental issues

+Ongata Rongai lacks a comprehensive sewage system which has led to notable concerns such as rental apartments discharging untreated sewage along the roadsides.
+This unregulated practice has resulted in the contamination of both the land and nearby rivers like Mbagathi River.

+Due to the discharge of untreated sewage in the town, grievances have risen concerning both odor and aesthetic problems.
+This significantly impacts the residents' quality of life.